pwrtls/tools/flowchart/DEVELOPMENT.md

 - `/api/data/v9.2/workflows({id})` - Get details for a specific flow

 The API integration is handled through the PowerTools API interface, which provides an authenticated connection to the Dataverse API.

+### Pagination Implementation

+The Flow Analyzer uses skiptoken-based pagination for navigating through large datasets in Dataverse:

+1. **Initial request**: Uses only the `$top` parameter to limit results
+2. **Subsequent pages**: Uses `$skiptoken` parameter instead of `$skip` offset
+   - The skiptoken is obtained from the `@odata.nextLink` in the previous response
+   - Example: `/api/data/v9.2/workflows?$skiptoken=<token>`

+This approach is required because Dataverse doesn't support the traditional `$skip` parameter for pagination.
+A token caching mechanism is implemented to optimize navigation between pages, avoiding unnecessary API calls.

 ### Flow Structure